HMoana/Nesia-the-chatbot/Server/README.md

 ### **Features:**

-- Integration of an Amazon Lex Chatbot with a React frontend using AWS-SDK and an Express API.
+- Integration of an Amazon Lex Chatbot using AWS-SDK and an Express API.
+- Refactored code.
+- Unit tests using jest.

 ---

 ### **Future improvements:**

-- For v1 development cycle research other security and authentication features eg AWS Cognito.
-- Improve the frontend for demonstration.
-- Refactor the backend and incorporate testing.
+- Incorporate more unit and end-to-end testing.
-- Research AWS CloudFormation templates and other possible services.
+- Create a CI/CD Pipeline.

 ---